Connect with others who understand.

 Imaging Tests

-• To look at suspected areas of cancer
+• Look at suspected areas of cancer

-• To determine if a treatment is effective
+• Determine if a treatment is effective

 Chest X-Ray